 7 Steps to Lowering Your Heating Bill

 The winter can be a tough time financially.
-The holidays are wonderful and exciting, but tend to also be expensive.
+The holidays are wonderful and exciting but tend to also be expensive.
 So while you’re spending money on gifts and holiday foods, make sure you’re not overpaying for your heating bill.
-Here are the answers you’re looking for for lowering that crazy heating bill:
+Here are the answers you’re looking for to lower that crazy heating bill:

 Layer, Layer, and Layer Some More

 Walking around the house in a tank top and shorts during the wintertime just isn’t realistic, no matter how comfortable you may feel.
 Layer on the clothes during the winter months, and you’ll realize you don’t REALLY need the heat up as high as you once thought you did.

 Try lowering your thermostat just a couple of degrees.
 Just a couple of degrees may not make a huge difference to how comfortable you are, but it can make a big difference in terms of your heating bill.
 Especially during the times you don’t have guests over or are going to be out of the house for an extended time, go ahead and turn the heat down slightly.

 Get Heat from More Than Just Your Furnace

 Your furnace isn’t the only thing in your house that gives off heat, so utilize the other sources as well.
 Every time you use your oven your kitchen heats up.
 So when you’re done cooking, go ahead and carefully leave your oven door open and let the heat out while your oven slowly cools off.
 You’d be surprised how much this can help warm up your house.
 Your shower can be another source of heat for your home.
 If you can deal with a little bit of cold air when you first emerge from the shower, try and leave the bathroom door open during your shower.
 This will allow steam and warm air to travel around to other parts of your house.